miroshnikov/filefive/README.md

 It is installed as a Node.js package and uses the web browser as GUI.

-FileFive has a unique set of features and may be an alternative to FileZilla, Cyberduck, Transmit, ForkLift and Commander One.
+FileFive has a unique set of features and may be an alternative to FileZilla, Cyberduck, Transmit, and ForkLift.

 <p align="center">
     <img src="https://github.com/miroshnikov/filefive/blob/main/screenshot.png" alt="FileFive" />